 Taking alone, ginger is known to help settle the stomach and aid in treating a cold.
-Instead of leaves, you take fresh ginger and dice or thin slice it before steeping in hot water for desired period of time—5-7 minutes should do the trick.
+Instead of leaves, take fresh ginger and dice or thin slice it before steeping in hot water for the desired period—5-7 minutes should do the trick.

-Native to southeast Asia, kratom tea is one of the less popular, but highly effective stimulant alternatives.
-It can lead to tolerance problems similar to over-consumption of caffeine.
+Native to southeast Asia, kratom tea is one of the less popular but highly effective stimulant alternatives.
+It can lead to tolerance problems similar to the over-consumption of caffeine.

-The sensation when taking kratom is similar to morphine, which makes it effective for relieving pain but prone to abuse.
+The sensation when taking kratom is similar to morphine, which makes it practical for relieving pain but prone to abuse.

 Kava is a root found on tropical islands in the south Pacific.